| Trip Code: | TT 2 |

 King Songtsen Gampo and the Rise of Lhasa

-A major turning point in Tibetan history occurred during the reign of King Songtsen Gampo (617–650 A.D.), when he successfully unified the disparate tribes into a powerful kingdom and established Lhasa as its capital.
-Moreover, he strengthened diplomatic ties by marrying Princess Wencheng from China and Princess Bhrikuti from Nepal, both of whom are credited with introducing and promoting Buddhism in Tibet.
-In addition, the king devised the Tibetan script, modeled on the Indian Sanskrit alphabet, thus laying the foundation for Tibetan literature and religious texts.
-As a result, his reign not only consolidated political power but also profoundly shaped Tibet’s cultural and spiritual identity for centuries to come.
+A major turning point in Tibetan history came during the reign of King Songtsen Gampo (617–650 A.D.).
+He unified the scattered tribes into a strong kingdom and made Lhasa its capital.
+He also strengthened diplomacy by marrying Princess Wencheng of China and Princess Bhrikuti of Nepal.
+Both are credited with introducing and spreading Buddhism in Tibet.
+In addition, the king created the Tibetan script, modeled on the Sanskrit alphabet.
+This script later became the base for Tibetan literature and religious texts.
+As a result, his rule shaped Tibet’s political strength and deeply influenced its cultural and spiritual identity for centuries.

 The Emergence of Tibetan Buddhism

 Tibetan Buddhism gradually took root, evolving under the influence of Indian Mahayana Buddhism and the native Bon religion.
-Over centuries, it developed into what is commonly known as Lamaism, a form of Buddhism characterized by its use of rituals, monastic hierarchy, and esoteric teachings.
-The spiritual authority of the Dalai Lama, believed to be the reincarnation of Avalokiteshvara (the Bodhisattva of Compassion), became central to Tibetan identity.
-Lhasa, as the seat of the Dalai Lamas, emerged not only as the political nucleus of Tibet but also as the symbolic heart of Tibetan religious life.
+Over the centuries, Tibetan Buddhism evolved into what is known as Lamaism, a tradition defined by rich rituals, a strong monastic hierarchy, and esoteric teachings.
+The spiritual authority of the Dalai Lama—believed to be the reincarnation of Avalokiteshvara, the Bodhisattva of Compassion—became central to Tibetan identity.
+As the seat of the Dalai Lamas, Lhasa grew into both the political center of Tibet and the symbolic heart of its religious life.

 Atmosphere and Spiritual Energy